thatmlopsguy/thatmlopsguy.github.io/content/consulting.md

 ## What can I do for you?

-I'm a devops engineer with 8+ years of experience working with both scientific institutions and multinational companies.
+I'm a devops and machine learning engineer with 8+ years of experience working with both scientific institutions and multinational companies.
 I help companies fix their software architecture, improve their tools and processes, and run on-site workshops.

 Here are some things I can do for your company: